International-Data-Spaces-Association/IDSA-Rulebook/documentation/009_Dataspace_Trust_Frameworks.md

 ### Implementation Considerations

-Trust frameworks should use common standards and profiles where possible:

-- **Identity**: [W3C Decentralized Identifiers (DIDs)](https://www.w3.org/TR/did-core/), including method choices suitable for organisational participants.
-- **Claim format**: [W3C Verifiable Credentials](https://www.w3.org/TR/vc-overview/), with holder binding through verifiable presentations and selective-disclosure formats such as [IETF SD-JWT VC](https://datatracker.ietf.org/doc/draft-ietf-oauth-sd-jwt-vc/) where individual attributes must be disclosed independently.
-- **Claim exchange**: DCP for data space participant interactions; the [OpenID for Verifiable Credentials](https://openid.net/sg/openid4vc/) family where wallet-ecosystem interoperability is required, including interaction with the [EUDI Wallet](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework) under [eIDAS](https://eur-lex.europa.eu/eli/reg/2024/1183/oj), which offers legal entities in the EU an attestation path independent of any single data space's membership.
-- **Revocation and status**: [W3C status-list mechanisms](https://www.w3.org/TR/vc-bitstring-status-list/) or equivalent status mechanisms with documented outage behaviour.
-- **Policy**: [ODRL](https://www.w3.org/TR/odrl-model/) with a domain profile; the [Data Privacy Vocabulary (DPV)](https://w3id.org/dpv), a W3C Community Group vocabulary, where personal-data and consent semantics are involved.
-- **Negotiation and transfer**: [Dataspace Protocol (DSP)](https://eclipse-dataspace-protocol-base.github.io/DataspaceProtocol/) for catalogue, contract-negotiation, and transfer-process state machines.
-- **Trust-anchor publication**: Signed trust lists or equivalent registers, with [ETSI trusted lists (TS 119 612)](https://www.etsi.org/deliver/etsi_ts/119600_119699/119612/) as prior art.
-Where claims must remain verifiable beyond issuer lifetime, long-term signature profiles such as [ETSI AdES/LTA](https://www.etsi.org/deliver/etsi_en/319100_319199/31910201/) may apply.
-- **Provenance**: [W3C PROV](https://www.w3.org/TR/prov-o/) or equivalent provenance models for claim and evidence metadata.

 Design constraints:

 - Avoid assumptions of global information or synchronous communication.
-- Keep verification robust under partial outage through bounded caching, status validity windows, and explicit fail-open or fail-closed rules.
 - Keep the claim layer transport-independent so that trust evidence can work across full data space connectors, domain APIs, and simpler REST-based exchanges, for example the [PACT Technical Specification](https://wbcsd.github.io/data-exchange-protocol/) for product-carbon-footprint exchange.
-- Do not assume the availability of centralized runtime services or components, such as member registries, on the control or data plane.
-Where a governance-plane registry exists — trust lists, DSGA directories, or verified self-description catalogues such as the [Federated Catalogue](https://github.com/eclipse-xfsc/federated-catalogue) of the Eclipse Cross Federation Services Components (XFSC) — design verification to degrade gracefully when it is unreachable: cached lists and bounded validity windows rather than hard runtime dependencies.

-#### Verified Self-Description Catalogues

-A verified self-description catalogue can operationalise the trust framework.
-The framework is supplied to the catalogue as a configurable bundle: trust anchors, compliance checks, schemas, and the rules for interpreting verification results.
-Entries are verified against that bundle at listing time or on demand.
-Each verification produces a report — a conformance attestation in the sense of Governance Coupling — recording which checks ran, against which framework configuration, and when.
-The report is produced by the verification machinery, not by the submitting participant, and is retained with the entry it assesses.

-Three parties consult this report:

-- the registry operator when enforcing the listing policy,
-- relying parties when deciding what weight an entry carries, and
-- the governance authority or an auditor when a listing decision must be reconstructed after the fact.

-Catalogue content therefore remains evidence verified under a stated configuration, not ground truth that relieves participants of their own verification.

-Certification- and broker-based models are not invalidated by this definition.
-They are subsumed into it.
-A certification becomes one claim among others, and a broker or catalogue becomes a service whose outputs require provenance, trust-anchor governance, and status handling.

 ### What a Trust Framework Cannot Guarantee

-A DTF defines the mechanics of evidence and evaluation.
+A DTF defines the vocabulary of evidence and evaluation.
 It does not solve every trust problem.

 - **Recognition between data spaces**: Whether one data space accepts another data space's trust anchors is a governance decision involving liability, semantics, risk tolerance, and business incentives.
 No protocol can force recognition.
 Cross-data-space common agreements are discussed in [Interoperability in Data Spaces](115_Interoperability_in_data_spaces.md).

-- **Participation**: A DTF lowers the cost and risk of trusting, but it does not create a business reason to share data.
-Adoption depends on demand, regulation, incentives, and implementation quality.

 - **Post-transfer enforcement**: Once data has been delivered to another participant, technical control is limited.
 Deletion, non-onward-sharing, and usage limits are contractual or legal obligations unless the data is processed in a controlled technical environment.

-- **Claim truth**: Verification proves that an accepted issuer signed a claim and that the claim satisfies technical checks.
-It does not prove that the issuer was correct.
+- **Claim truth**: Verification proves that an issuer signed a claim — it authenticates the claim as the evidence presented.
+It makes no statement about the validity, truthfulness, completeness, or trustworthiness of the evidence, and whether the issuer is accepted is the participant's own evaluation.
 Truthfulness depends on issuer competence, accountability, audit, and liability.

 - **Implementation quality**: A DTF does not build, operate, secure, or fund the software and processes required to execute it.
-The gap between framework and dependable operation is closed by engineering, governance, and investment.

-A good DTF is therefore judged by whether it makes trust decisions explicit, checkable, limited, revocable, and accountable; not by whether it removes all central components or all residual risk.